cpacilio/marvel_continuity/README.md

 - World War Hulk #2: Tempest is introduced as Black Panther's wife
 - New Avengers #38: Spider-Man is back in his original suit, therefore *one more day* happens between NA Annual #2 and NA #38.
 - In Avengers (2010) #6, future Tony instructs Tony to stop Ultron in his timeline
+- In Invincible Iron-Man #501 we see that Dr. Octopus is dying.
+How does it fit with the Spider-Man timeline?
+- Fear Itself happens after Johnny's death in FF and after the founding of the Future Foundation.
+Right in the middle of Fear Itself, Spider-Man switches to the white costume of the Future Foundation.
+- The New Dark Avengers storyline happens after Spider-Island.
+Spider-Man switches back and forth between the classic and the white costume during this saga.
 - In ATCC-Young Avengers it is revealed that the YA formed the same night the NA formed ad Ryker's Island.
+- The exact placement of ATCC in thw timeline is a matter of discussion. by the fact that Steve is back as Captain America, it would be placed after Fear Itself.
+This contrasts with the fact that Wonder Man declared War to the Avengers before Fear Itself, while he acts friendly in ATCC.
+However, the Wonder Man issue is hard to solve within the timeline and it is likelimy due to the delays suffered by ATCC.
+Therefore, the common move is to accept it as an issue and place ATCC after Fear Itself.

 ### ULTIMATE MARVEL UNIVERSE